01 / threat model

 Browser

-needs work
+Needs work

-open sourceneeds hardeningextension hygiene
+open sourceneeds hardening

-On fingerprinting defence No perfect defence exists.
+No perfect defence exists.
 The goal is entropy reduction: make your browser look like everyone else's rather than uniquely yours.
 Standardised configs beat heavily customised ones.
 Avoid exotic fonts, unusual screen setups, or extension overload when privacy is the goal.

 09 / field practice